venerageorgieva/Angular-Defence/README.md

 Angular Project - Functional Guide
 <br>
 <br>1.
 Application Purpose
-The goal of the application is to provide a platform for plumbers and construction workers to share advice, solutions, and professional experiences.
+<br>The goal of the application is to provide a platform for plumbers and construction workers to share advice, solutions, and professional experiences.
 The website helps users solve work-related problems by allowing them to post and explore practical advice from others in the field.
 <br>
 <br>2.
 User Roles
 <br> Guest (Not Authenticated User)